ne1ro/angular_reg_example/README.md

 angular_reg_example
 ===================

-Registration and authentication in Angular.js
+Registration and authentication simulation in Angular.js

 ## How to run
 Install Node.js, Gulp and type